Social Icons

 Get Shorty showed Chili Palmer’s life when he decided to go into the movie-making business.
 Here, in Be Cool, Palmer decides to switch to the music business.
 The switch would have been smooth, but you know Palmer from Get Shorty—Palmer wants, Palmer gets, regardless of who’s in the way.

-The movie features enough stars, just like the first one, and it doesn’t just splatter them all over the screen.
-Director F. Gary Gray made sure they all got enough time to deliver their part in making a great movie.
+The movie features enough stars, just like the first one, but it just splatters them all over the screen, like a checklist.
+Director F. Gary Gray tried to make sure they all got enough time to deliver their part and add value, but that didn’t really happen.

 • At the beginning of the film, Chili sees an advertisement for Get Lost, which is the sequel to Get Leo—the film within a film he produced in Get Shorty.
 He expresses his distaste for sequels, as well as his dissatisfaction in failing to prevent Get Lost from being made, despite the fact that he himself is a character in a sequel.
 The first line of the movie is Chili disgustedly dismissing the advertisement.